First things first.

 It makes sense that having enough food to get by on during an emergency disaster is just as important as having water.
 Once again I went to the internet and found what I thought was a pretty good deal on Mountain House 25 year shelf life food @ 25% off.
 I thought it was my lucky day.
 Today I know better.
 That 25% off just about brought me back down to full retail.
 A lesson learned and I'm passing it on to you.
 Do your research before you buy.
 What looks like a good buy might be a black hole in disguise.

-We offer a full line of Mountain House products with a 25-30 year shelf life.
+We offer a full line of Mountain House products, and Wise Foods with a 25-30 year shelf life.
 You may be one of the industrious types who can preserve, can and keep a good rotated stock of supplies.
 I say, more power to you.
 Its nice to have a well stocked cupboard.
 But if your anything like me, you want a stash of food that will be there when you need it, regardless of time, and you don't have to worry about rotating it on a regular basis.
-Mountain House foods are known worldwide for their quality and taste.
+Wise Foods and Mountain House Foods are known worldwide for their quality and taste.
 A little water and in 10 minutes they're ready to eat.

 What else do we offer?